 However, even with the darkest level, you still may not be as dark or as light as your friend who’d use the same product.

-That’s because it will still depend on your skin tone and how your skin reacts with the tanning formula.
+That’s because it will still depend on your skin tone and how your skin reacts to the tanning formula.

 Although the darkness of your tan will vary and will be limited due to your skin, there are still some things you can do to ensure that you get a darker tan than you usually would.